VanessaDiBella/VanessaDiBella/README.md

  -->

-# Ciao belli! :dizzy:
+# Ciao belli! 🌟

-## Thanks for passing by!
+## Thanks for stopping by!

 First of all, let me introduce myself.
-I'm an italian interior and visual designer with a passion for 3D modeling and art.
-Currently in a *WebDev* bootcamp with **neue fische**, so stay tuned for my progress!
+I’m an Italian interior and visual designer and junior web developer with a passion for 3D modeling and art.
+I recently completed a *Web Development* bootcamp with **neue fische** and am currently open to job opportunities!

-### Softwares I previously worked with
+### Software I have experience with:
 - Adobe Photoshop
-- Adobe Indesign
+- Adobe InDesign
 - Adobe Illustrator
 - Vectorworks
 - Rhino 3D
 - SketchUp
+- V-Ray

+### Skills I acquired during my bootcamp:
+- HTML
+- CSS
+- JavaScript
+- React
+- Next.js
-- Vray
+- Basic backend development